 - Or because land on the other side of the footway is privately owned, and would be too expensive to purchase

-Costs are for 80 metres of new footway and are highly variable, depending on land being used, drainage requirements and utilities in the area.
-Costs to widen an existing footway will be considerably cheaper.
+Please note that costs are for 80 metres of new footway and are highly variable, depending on the land being used, drainage requirements and utilities in the area.
+The costs to widen an existing footway will be much cheaper.

 Guardrails are barriers placed at the edges of footways to stop pedestrians walking into the road.
 In the last 10 years, guardrails have become less popular because there is no clear evidence of a safety benefit, and they have a negative impact on accessibility and city feeling for pedestrians.